 Not to mention that the bag-in-a-box still offers a recyclable option for both the bag and the box.

-So, all things considered, boxed wine can be a decent choice for the environment and your kitchen.
+So, all things considered, boxed wine is a decent choice for the environment and your kitchen.

 Here’s A Recap

-We now know that boxed wine is slowly becoming more of a norm.
+We now know that wine boxes are slowly becoming more of a norm.